KPAM

 By day, KPAM broadcasts at 50,000 watts non-directional, the highest power permitted by the Federal Communications Commission (FCC).
 But because 860 kHz is a Canadian clear channel frequency, KPAM must reduce power to 15,000 watts at night, and use a directional antenna, to avoid interfering with CJBC Toronto, the Class A station on the frequency.
 The transmitter is on NE 34th Street in Vancouver, Washington.

 History

 KPAM signed on the air in 1997.
 It was owned by Pamplin Broadcasting, from which it gets its call sign.
-The station had a talk radio format from its founding.
+The station initially had a contemporary Christian music format but soon switched to a talk radio format.
 It carried world and national news updates from ABC Radio News.

 In 2018, Pamplin Broadcasting sold the station to Salem Media.
 On April 2, 2018, KPAM rebranded as "860 The Answer".
 It began airing the line up of Salem Radio Network programs.